 One last point before we get to the article.
 Some have mentioned in the comment section that they take some offense to directing this article toward men.
 When men search for this topic on the internet of their spouse being entitled to half their business or not, they typically do that search with use of the word “is my wife…” etc just as when women search for answers related to their family law questions or needs, they will put in words like “is my husband” or “is the father”, etc. The fact this article is titled and written that way is so it can actually be found on the search engines and those searching for this topic can gain some insight into it here.
 Just as we have written many articles tailored toward questions women and mothers have, we have also done so, at times, for men.

 Want to chat?
-Have a family law matter in Orange County?
-Contact our O.C. family law firm and we will be happy to talk about your specific situation.
+Have a family law in Southern California?
+Contact our family law firm and we will be happy to talk about your specific situation.

 Now, let’s get to the question at hand.
 Ready?